hydro-informatics/hydro-informatics.github.io/pages/python-basics/classes.md

 ### Operator (binary) and assignment methods

-For any new class that we want to be able to deal with an operator (e.g., to enable summing up objects with `result = object1 + object2`), we need to implements (overload) the following methods.
+For any new class that we want to be able to deal with an operator (e.g., to enable summing up objects with `result = object1 + object2`), we need to implement (overload) the following methods.

 |  Operator    |  Method                                        |  | Assignment   |  Method                                         |
 |--------------|------------------------------------------------|--|--------------|-------------------------------------------------|